adi-zangi/Tennis-Players-Tracker/README.md

   <img src="/screenshots/select_players.png?raw=true" width="300" height="600" />
 </p>
 <p>
   Then switch to the Stats tab by swiping on the screen or by clicking on the tab's name.
-This tab displays the statistics of each player including their singles titles and most recent match result: <br />
+This tab displays the statistics of each player in your Players list including their singles titles and most recent match result: <br />
   <img src="/screenshots/view_statistics.png?raw=true" width="300" height="600" />
 </p>
 <p>